top of page

 2. Fast Track to Harvest

-In a world where patience is a virtue, oyster mushrooms offer a refreshingly quick turnaround.
+In a world where patience is a virtue, oyster mushrooms offer a quick turnaround.

-• Rapid Growth Cycle: Unlike some garden crops or other mushroom varieties, you can expect your first flush of oyster mushrooms in as little as a few weeks from inoculation, depending on the method.
+• Rapid Growth Cycle: Unlike many garden crops, you can expect your first flush of oyster mushrooms in as little as a few weeks from inoculation, depending on your method.

 • Multiple Flushes: With proper care, you can often get several harvests from a single batch of substrate.